videolan/x265/doc/reST/cli.rst

     Default: 8 for ultrafast, superfast, faster, fast, medium 4 for slow, slower
              disabled for veryslow, slower

+.. option:: --lookahead-threads <integer>

+    Use multiple worker threads dedicated to doing only lookahead instead of sharing the worker threads with frame Encoders.
+A dedicated lookahead threadpool is created with the specified number of worker threads.
+This can range from 0 upto half the hardware threads available for encoding.
+Using too many threads for lookahead can starve resources for frame Encoder and can harm performance.
+Default is 0 - disabled, Lookahead shares worker threads with other FrameEncoders .

+    **Values:** 0 - disabled(default).
+Max - Half of available hardware threads.

 .. option:: --b-adapt <integer>

 	Set the level of effort in determining B frame placement.